 2.14 Community and infrastructure assets are provided primarily to support community well-being and as such it is difficult to undertake a meaningful assessment of their cost-effectiveness without a clear measurement of the benefit they provide to the community.
-It is clear, however, that barring off-street car parking, provision of community assets is delivered at a net cost to the Council of £0.5M per annum (see figure 14).
-This is largely because they produce limited income, although fees for halls, cemeteries and use of park facilities, sports grounds and allotments5 collectively deliver over £0.2M income per annum.
+It is clear, however, that barring off-street car parking, provision of community assets is delivered at a net cost to the Council of £0.4m per annum (see figure 14).
+This is largely because they produce limited income.

-Figure 14: Cost of community assets (£M)
+Figure 14: Cost of community assets as at March 2015(£M)

 No of assets Income (£M) Cost (£M) Net income (£)

-Off-street car parks 27 1.514 0.825 0.689 6
+Off-street car parks 20 1.697 0.350 1.3472

-Other assets 259 0.236 0.738 -0.501
+Other assets 190 0.136 0.562 -0.
+426

-Total 286 1.750 1.563 0.187
+Total 210 1.833 0.912 0.921

-2.15 While income delivery is not the primary purpose of community assets, there may be scope to increase income, reduce costs or in some cases potentially identify assets for development, transfer or disposal.
-The Council's new Property Management Board will need to establish a clear mechanism for monitoring usage of assets where feasible to validate their contribution to community well-being.
-The Council will also need to consider how it might improve the cost-effectiveness of some asset types including community centres and public conveniences.
+2.15 The Council's new Property Management Board needs to establish a clear mechanism for monitoring usage of assets to validate their contribution to community well-being.
+The Council needs to consider how it might improve the cost-effectiveness of some asset types including community centres and public conveniences and to examine opportunities to increase income, reduce costs and examine potential development, transfer or disposal .options.
+This work has commenced through the 2016/17 budget setting process.